-- 15 October – deadline for all medicine, dentistry and veterinary medicine courses
+- mid-October – deadline for all medicine, dentistry and veterinary medicine courses

-- 15 January – UCAS deadline for EU students.
+- mid-January – UCAS deadline for EU students.
 High ranking universities will not accept bachelor’s applications after the UCAS application deadlines

-- 30 June - International students from a non-EU country
+- end of June - International students from a non-EU country

 - Many universities have different deadlines for international students (especially for graduate applicants).
 Check specific university deadlines on university websites